DGA Statement on Fung Announcement

 Failed Candidate Fung is Donald Trump’s Partner in Rhode Island

-Today, Cranston Mayor Allan Fung is announcing he is running for governor again in 2018.
+Last night, Cranston Mayor Allan Fung announced he is running for governor again in 2018.
 A failed candidate, Fung already lost the race for governor once back in 2014.
 Shortly after his loss, the Providence Journal Editorial Board said, “It’s a good thing Fung wasn’t elected governor.”

 But he wants another bite at the apple and no one should be happier about it than Donald Trump.